 The Mandalorian Speeder is sculpted and painted beautifully and it looks very close to what these vehicles looked like in The Clone Wars TV show.

-The sculpt of the Mandalorian Warrior figure is identical to all the other released generic Mandalorian Warriors, but there are significant and very noticable difference in the color tone of the armor.
-It's much darker than on any other relased Mandalorian figures.
+The sculpt of the Mandalorian Warrior figure is identical to all the other released generic Mandalorian Warriors, but there are significant and very noticeable differences in the color tone of the armor.
+It's much darker than on any other released Mandalorian figures.

 A very good example of how to re-use an exisiting sculpt and make fans of Mandalorian Warriors happy at the same time was the Mandalorian Warrior Battle Pack, which included four identical figures plus various weapons and accessories.
 This was a truly fantastic set because it gave fans the chance to army build quickly.
 Even though the figures in this set were all identical, Hasbro included extra accessories such as the arm gauntlets, different blasters and generic jet-packs.
 This added the ability to make the figures a little different from one another.
 The paint applications on the blasters and the jet-pack missles are also different when compared to any other released generic Mandalorian Warrior.